Greece hopes keep sterling near one-month low versus euro

 German Chancellor Angela Merkel said that she was confident a deal could be reached, while the French finance minister said on Sunday an agreement was close.

-With little in the way of UK events or data on Monday, the pound was expected to be driven largely by events elsewhere.
+With little in the way of UK events or data, the pound was expected to be driven largely by developments outside the UK.

 "Sterling is just bobbing around without any real independent direction.
 Traders are not playing, preferring other trades such as yen and the euro," FXPro analysts said in a note to clients.